Summer School Brain Innovation Generation @ UCA

 Do you have an idea that you want to bring to the market?
 Are you wondering if the project you are developing is ready to leave the research lab?
 Are you willing to innovate in the domain of social cognition?

-Inspired by the Stanford Biodesign program, the second edition of the BIG@UCA summer school is part of the educational activities proposed in the context of the UCA IdexJedi project MNC3 (‘Médecine Numérique: Cerveau Cognition Comportement’ – ‘Digital Medicine: Brain, Cognition, Behavior’ ).
+Inspired by the Stanford and the Oxford Biodesign program, the second edition of the BIG@UCA summer school is part of the educational activities proposed in the context of the UCA IdexJedi project MNC3 (‘Médecine Numérique: Cerveau Cognition Comportement’ – ‘Digital Medicine: Brain, Cognition, Behavior’ ).
 The summer school is organized by the CoBTeK laboratory of the UNS, in collaboration with the INRIA teams EPIONE and STARS and by the Association IA.

 The summer school offers to graduate (and eventually master) students and early-stage professionals coming from different cultures (health, technology and business) the possibility to follow a short intensive training to promote the development of innovation in the domain of social cognition, in particular concerning the assessment, prevention and treatment of social cognition impairments.
 A variety of methods will be presented, including new Information and Communication Technologies (ICT), neuroimaging, and methods derived from biology.
 During the summer school, participants will learn the principles to: